 It’s only natural that you’d want the best Wi-Fi you can get.
 It’s got to be fast and the connection has to be strong throughout your entire home.
 Otherwise, you’ll end up throwing something.
 More than likely your wifi router which isn’t cheap, to begin with.

-Mesh networks solve one of the most troubling problems with home WiFi, that of having dead spots in your home or work area.
-Mesh networks provide better coverage by incorporating different hubs which communicate with one another simultaneously.
+These networks solve one of the most troubling problems with home WiFi, that of having dead spots in your home or work area.
+They provide better coverage by incorporating different hubs that communicate with one another simultaneously.